scottmo/momothemes/README.md

 These themes are the ones I've modified throughout the past few years when using Sublime Text.
 They're a combination of Material theme, Boxy theme, Solarized theme, and some of my preferences.
 With the lack of light themes, I would say mine is pretty decent and very easy on the eyes.
+Do keep in mind that these are not final and I'll keep updating them.
+If you don't like any of the new changes, you can install a specific version from VS Code or just fork it.

 Themes in this package:
 - Momo Light